 - Graduates working on a Post-Graduate Work Permit (PGWP) issued by Immigration, Refugees and Citizenship Canada (IRCC) must apply to the Students stream (or the Employment Offer stream).

-- Food and Beverage Servers/Persons must apply under the Hospitality Sector stream.
+- Food and Beverage Servers, Light Duty Cleaners, and Food Counter Attendants must apply under the Hospitality Sector sub-category of this stream or Hard-to-Fill Skills Pilot.

-- Health professionals must apply to one of the three Health Professional sub-streams.
+- Health professionals must apply to one of the three Health Professional sub-categories of this streams.

 1. General job offer requirements applicable to all Saskatchewan Experience streams: